goncalopalaio/GoAuto/README.md

 # Language

-The interpreter that is used to run the scripts started as a Lox clone from https://craftinginterpreters.com/ but it's currently changing to turn it into a friendlier language for scripts.
+The interpreter that is used to run the scripts started as a Lox kotlin implementation from https://craftinginterpreters.com/ but it's currently changing to turn it into a friendlier language for scripts.

-com.gplio.goauto.InstrumentedTest injects methods into the interpreter while its starting, that will translate your function calls to UiAutomator methods

 # Similar projects